vaubarth/ds2025/web/docs/architecture/k8s.md

 `dsenv` is built around Kubernetes as our compute platform.
 We run two K8s clusters, one for development and one for production.
 Each cluster is further separated into namespaces based on customers internal usage.
-With that we make sure that we have clean multi tenant capabilities and never leak development data or workloads into production.
+With that we make sure that we have clean multi-tenant capabilities and never leak development data or workloads into production.

 ```mermaid